U.S. faces stiff opposition to emergency oil release plans

 Despite having to rely on costly alternatives to Iranian oil, South Korea did not believe prices were high enough yet to warrant a release, a government source said.

-(Additional reporting Meeyoung Cho in Seoul; Osamu Tsukimori in Tokyo,; Karolin Schaps and Christopher Johnson in London; Editing by Marguerita Choy, Russ Blinch, Gary Hill)
+(Reporting By Kristen Hays; additional reporting by Meeyoung Cho in Seoul; Osamu Tsukimori in Tokyo; Karolin Schaps and Christopher Johnson in London; Editing by Marguerita Choy)

 LONDON British Airways cabin crew members working for the carrier's mixed fleet are to strike for a further four days from Feb.
 22, trade union Unite said on Tuesday.